 Turtuk Village – Conclusion

 The weather – oh boy, was it heavenly or what.
-With temperature hovering at the border of single digits in the ‘+’ direction; the occasional breeze that would bring a few droplets of rain to kiss your cheeks and the barren rocks; the Shyok river that is always gushing beside you; and the godly Himalayas all around you, that doesn’t miss a blink of yours; the beautiful little village and its truly amazing people – whoa!.
-This enchanting experience at Turtuk Village was all we had hoped to gain out of the entire trip to Ladakh; and a bit more.
-Julley, and Jai Hind!
-If you have any questions about visiting Turtuk Village, feel free ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+The temperature was hovering at the border of single digits in the ‘+’ direction.
+The occasional breeze would bring a few droplets of rain to kiss your cheeks and the barren rocks.
+The Shyok river that is always gushing beside you, and the godly Himalayas all around you, that doesn’t miss a blink of yours.